yyjqr/agents-for-smart-life/docs/source/workflows/embedders.md

 ### OpenAI

-You can use the following environment variables to configure the OpenAI embedder provider:

-* `OPENAI_API_KEY` - The API key to access OpenAI resources

 The OpenAI embedder provider is defined by the {py:class}`~nat.embedder.openai_embedder.OpenAIEmbedderModelConfig` class.

 * `model_name` - The name of the model to use